 Why lug around items that don’t bring you joy?
 Just because a possession is yours doesn’t mean you have to put it in a box and store it.
 You’re allowed to get rid of junk drawers in your kitchen, storage bins underneath your bed, and baskets with random odds and ends on top of your coffee table.
 No, you5.
 If You Can Safely Take It Apart, Do

 Tables, nightstands, bookshelves… If you have a screwdriver and five minutes, one of our storage hacks is to dismantle it.
 Set aside a small box and designate it as your hardware box.
-Put every piece of hardware in clearly marked Ziploc bags and start packing them in as you make your way through your stuff.
+Put every piece of hardware is ked in Ziploc bags and start packing them in as you make your way through your stuff.
 If you can, keep the box with you between moves so you know exactly where it is when it’s time to start putting everything back together.

 6. Let Professionals Do the Heavy Lifting